YusafOsei-Bonsu/futureproof-project-week-1/README.md

 - Each team member:
   - Go through what was achieved the day before.
   - What they're looking to achieve in the day ahead.
-  - if thy're any blockers.
+  - if there's any blockers.
-- Pair programming with 45 minute + 5 minute breaks.
+- Pair programming with 45 minute + 5 minute breaks using VS Code.
-  VS Code

 ### Technologies